-Rialto Towers in Collins Street was completed and become Melbourne's tallest building.
+Rialto Towers in Collins Street was completed and became Melbourne's tallest building.

 Victoria's first casino, Crown, opened in Melbourne at a temporary location at the World Trade Centre, relocating to a new, purpose-built entertainment complex at Southbank in 1997.

 CityLink, Australia's first fully electronically tolled roadway, opened, linking three existing freeways around Melbourne's CBD.

 Melbourne hosted the Commonwealth Games which were attended by 71 nations with over 4,500 athletes competing.
 The Eureka Tower, a 300 metre skyscraper with an observation deck, opened and surpassed the Rialto as Melbourne's tallest building.